unmtransinfo/CausalKnowledgeTrace/furtherAnalysis/MnButterflyBiasREADME.md

 ### Variable Roles

-- **Instrumental variables**: Can potentially be used for instrumental variable analysis but should not be included in standard adjustment sets
+- **Instrumental variables**: Can potentially be used for instrumental variable analysis, but should not be included in standard adjustment sets
 - **Precision variables**: Optional to include; improve statistical precision without introducing bias
 - **Confounders**: Must be addressed through adjustment, restriction, or matching
 - **Mediators**: Should not be adjusted if estimating total causal effect; adjust only for direct effects